 King Fahd international airport currently has two runways and both are active.
 Both runways go over 4000m and the distance between the two runways is approximately 2146m.
 This ensures a better and more secure flight control system.
 There are two helipads and a cargo area.

 The cargo area of Dammam airport can easily store the bulk of products up to 93,000 tons.
 It can host aircraft like Boeing 747.
 The area allocated to car parking in this airport cover almost 1902540 sq ft.

 This parking area can easily host more than 4000 cars at a time.
 Open car parking is also available for extra vehicles.

-King Khalid international airport is also known as Riyadh airport and is in the second position in the airports in Saudi Arabia.
+King Khalid international airport is also known as Riyadh airport and is in the second position among the airports in Saudi Arabia.
 It is located in the north of Riyadh.
-The contract of this airport was given to HOK and Bechtel both of these companies assisted each other in the building of the design of this airport.
+The contract for this airport was given to HOK and Bechtel both of these companies assisted each other in the building of the design of this airport.

 This Riyadh airport consists of a total of five terminals for passengers only 3 of which are currently in use.
 Each of the terminals has 8 aerobridges.
 There is a mosque present in the airport along with a car parking that can host over 11,600 cars at a time.

 There are two parallel runways that occupy an area of 4260 meters.
 This airport also holds the title for being the 2nd largest airport in Saudi Arabia.